dmosorast/burler/PLANNING.md

 - Add Stream base class
 - Add Magic sync and discovery modes that use configured Stream base classes (if they exist)
 - Add standard informational logging for starting tap, starting stream, etc.
+- Add standard metrics
+- Implement loading a sample config file from a relative path for dict-based validation (or absolute path.
+Why not?)

 # Potential Enhancements
-- Writing state messages to a file? -o --out-file option to support writing State messages to a file before emitting them? (may actually require monkey patching singer.write_message)
 - stream-error ("Erroy syncing stream %s - {message}") wraps exceptions thrown from sync code
 - "Sub Stream" - See TicketAudits in tap-zendesk, needs to emit schemas in a transitive dependency-friendly way
   - Buffer yielding for sub streams - Wrap the generator in a loop that will read until a certain amount of time has passed and then yield back to the sync loop
   - Sub stream split bookmark tracking, for dependent streams, bookmarks should roll up to each parent level above the last
-- Client library generation? - The client library concept will need more guidance.
+- Client library stub generation? - The client library concept will need more guidance.
 I can envision something like Client.generate([list, of, endpoints]) as a decorator and it will mark up the class with functions to make calls to the specified endpoints as POST, PUT, GET, etc. For each verb needed.
+- (Perhaps with targets) Writing state messages to a file? -o --out-file option to support writing State messages to a file before emitting them? (may actually require monkey patching singer.write_message)

 # Brainstorming